 In most 1900 contests, Tsars sent both A Moscow and A Warsaw south in Spring '00.
 Moving A Moscow north or A Warsaw west at game-start, though not unheard of, was generally considered risky since doing so raised the potential of the southern campaign being stopped dead in its tracks.
-Of course, rushing all available units south left F St. Petersburg all alone to champion the Tsar's claims in Scandinavia.
+Of course, when A Moscow and A Warsaw were sent south, F St. Petersburg was left all alone to champion the Tsar's claims in Scandinavia.
 After Winter '00 builds, Russia was likely to have only this fleet and one other unit available to campaign in the north and center.
 Even if Russia was fortunate enough to get two builds in '00, its troops were often divided evenly between the north and south, and little was left to defend the middle.
 Not surprisingly, opportunistic neighbors frequently exploited any weaknesses in Russia's position.
 Given its troop dispositions, Russia was often forced to give ground somewhere critical.
 Quite regularly, any success enjoyed on one front was offset by setbacks on another front.
 As a result, Russia had a tough time getting beyond the five to seven SC range over the course of a game.